 The QIDI TECH 3D Printer is among the leading devices used widely in architecture, design, education, and household decorations.
 This printer comes with a 4.3” touch screen and a user-friendly interface that offers outstanding printing status.
 It has slicing software that is easy to use and comes with the latest dual-extrusion technology.

 The QIDI TECH has a print precision of 0.05-0.4mm and a speed of 60mm-150mm.
-Additionally, it comes with a removable plate that’s convenient to use.
+Additionally, the best TPU printer comes with a removable plate that’s convenient to use.

 - 4.3” touch display

 - Aviation-grade aluminum plate

 If you want to invest in the best 3D printer for TPU, the devices reviewed above will offer your outstanding printing experience.